coredns/coredns/GOVERNANCE.md

 The CoreDNS project has a project steering committee consisting of 5 members, with a maximum of 1 member from any single organization.
 The steering committee in CoreDNS has a final say in any decision concerning the CoreDNS project, with the exceptions of deciding steering committee membership, and changes to project governance.
-See `Changes in Project Steeting Committee Membership` and `Changes in Project Governance`.
+See `Changes in Project Steering Committee Membership` and `Changes in Project Governance`.

 Any decision made must not conflict with CNCF policy.